 - Heat the cooking oil in a non-stick frying pan.
 Fry the tofu squares until browned, flipping them over for even cooking.

 - Arrange the fried tofu squares on a plate.
-Garnish with finely sliced onion leaves.
+Garnish with sliced scallions.
 Serve hot.